Monkstown, Dublin

 Portmarnock Beach Dublin

-Portmarnock Beach in North County Dublin is a popular amenity with locals and visitors.
-The beach is located between between Malahide and Baldoyle.
-It is tidal, which makes it a good amenity for swimming.
+Portmarnock Beach is located in North County Dublin, between Malahide and Baldoyle.
+The beach is a popular amenity with locals and visitors alike.
+The beach is approximately 8 Kilometers long.
+It is a tidal beach, which makes it a good amenity for swimming.
 The shoreline is a mix of sandy beaches and rocks that are exposed at low tide.
 The rocky shoreline attracts a wide variety of birds.

-There are several parking locations along the road that runs from Malahide to Portmarnock.
+There is a free carpark just outside the town of Malahide.
+Alternatively, there are several parking locations along the road that runs from Malahide to Portmarnock.
 Parking is free, but avoid any area where there may be yellow lines.
 You can walk the shoreline from just outside Malahide to the “Velvet Strand” in just under half an hour.
 You can also park here at the entrance to the beach.